-With 55 of the 125-player postseason field now eliminated, following last weekend’s Northern Trust event in New Jersey, the PGA Tour’s postseason circus moves to the mid-west for the annual BMW Championship at historic Medinah Country Club, just outside of Chicago (IL).
+With 55 of the 125-player postseason field now eliminated, following last weekend’s Northern Trust event at TPC Boston, the PGA Tour’s postseason circus moves to the mid-west for the annual BMW Championship at historic Olympia Fields Country Club, just outside of Chicago.

 The BMW – the second of three FedExCup Playoff legs, will feature the top-70 positioned players in the standings, with only 30 receiving a ticket to East Lake next week.

-This week, Keegan Bradley will return (barely at No. 66) to defend his 2018 title – although he was victorious at Aronimink Golf Club in Pennsylvania, so he forfeits any home-field edge.
-Joining Bradley, and Reed, will be 68 additional elite Tour players (67 if Tiger Woods pulls out) – with many seeking to cement a spot in the big-money finale next week in Atlanta.
+This week, Justin Thomas will return to defend his 2019 title – although he was victorious at Medinah Country Club, so he forfeits any home-field edge.
+Joining Thomas, and Johnson, will be 68 additional elite Tour players, with many seeking to cement a spot in the big-money finale next week in Atlanta.

 Tournament: BMW Championship

 Dates: Aug.
 27-30, 2020

 Winning Share: $1,710,00